mrtelisa/assignment2_ros1/README.md

 - **Robot Control Node**: This node manages the robot's movement by receiving velocity commands and sending corresponding commands to the motors.

 - **Monitoring Node**: This node monitors the robot's state by collecting information from sensors and publishing data about the robot's current status.
-Those informations are written in a service, too.
+Those informations are written in a topic, too.

 ## Prerequisites